Maternal Healthcare Access & Education

 "You are pregnant and you are powerful.
 You are bold and you are beautiful.
 Go forward in your boldness, in your beauty and in your contentedness.
 Trust your body to birth and know that the collective power of women worldwide will be with you."

-For many women, bringing a new life into the world is a very positive and fulfilling experience.
+Bringing a new life into the world should be a very positive and fulfilling experience.
 Unfortunately, this is not always the case, especially for women living in low income, at-risk communities, where they are more likely to experience heightened levels of stress, fear and anxiety while also facing higher risks of complications, morbidity and even mortality.
-The United States spends approximately $98 billion annually on hospitalizations for pregnancy and childbirth—higher than any other country in the world, yet maternal death rates related to pregnancy and childbirth continue to rise.
-Furthermore, research has shown that African American women are roughly four times more likely to die from pregnancy-related causes than women in all other racial/ethnic groups.
+The maternal mortality rate in the United States is more than twice that of the rest of the developed world, despite spending almost double on health care per capita.
+Further, Black and Indigenous women are at least three times more likely to die from pregnancy-related causes than White women in the U.S.

 Grants will be made for:

 Examples of the types of outreach that we support include (but are not limited to):

 Birth Control and Family Planning